sasdallas/reduceOS/README.md

 **macOS users:** The default version of gcc and ld included WILL NOT work!
 You need to use a package manager such as [homebrew](https://brew.sh) to install a custom version of gcc and ld.
 See below.

-You can build reduceOS with a custom version of gcc or ld by passing these as parameters to make, like so: `make CC=<gcc version path> LD=<ld version path>`.
+You can build reduceOS with a custom version of gcc or ld by passing them as parameters to make, like so: `make CC=<gcc version path> LD=<ld version path>`.
 See the makefile for all program variables.

 # Known Bugs
-- ext2 driver does not work, crashes liballoc (verified this is ext2's fault)
+- ext2 driver needs deletion functions
 - Running `test liballoc` 3 times causes system freeze, however I believe this is a bug with my terminal graphics and not liballoc
 - **Severe:** System calls not working.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code (temporary fix: auto uses 1024*768)